 - Education related to post-operative care after discharge

 An important step in recovering from a stroke is rehabilitation.
-Floyd Medical Center offers both inpatient and outpatient rehab that includes the following therapies:
+Floyd Medical Center and Polk Medical Center offer both inpatient and outpatient rehab that includes the following therapies:

 For more information, call 706.509.6384 or email us.